Are you needing a new and engaging way to provide opportunities for your students to develop reading fluency?

 - Schedule weekly conferences with your students to listen together and discuss their reading fluency.
 I like to have a copy of the student's Reflection Rubric to use in this discussion.

 I have taught for many years, and used dozens of different fluency programs, and this method tops them all!
-I have seen amazing growth in my student's fluency - and they love it!
+I have seen amazing growth in my student's reading fluency – and they love it!

 If you have any questions, just leave it in the comments and I will be delighted to help in any way I can.